Skip to main content

 First Beat (Sam)On the 1st beat, marked with an 'X'

-The Theka (foundational phrase) for Jhampak Taal is as follows, presented division by division for easier understanding:
+The Theka (foundational phrase) for Jhampak Taal is as follows, presented in a single, unified row for clarity:

 Jhampak Taal Theka (5-Beat Cycle)